2. LORD ADVOCATE'S ADVISORY GROUP

 Its primary function as ever is to provide advice on the work programme of the Inspectorate and to keep under review the working relationship between the Inspectorate and the Crown Office and Procurator Fiscal Service.

-The Group meets every four months under the Chairmanship of the Lord Advocate's Legal Secretary.
+The Group continues to meet every four months under the Chairmanship of the Lord Advocate's Legal Secretary.